OFFERING BOTH IN-PERSON and VIRTUAL PRIVATES and CLASSES

 Since 2005 she has enjoyed teaching Pilates, helping clients to feel strong, physically and mentally.
 Annick also teaches ballet at the Connecticut Dance School in Fairfield.

 Jayne’s interest in Pilates began at a young age.
 She loved how quickly she had become strong, flexible, and energetic and wanted to share this incredible experience with others.
-To turn her hobby into a profession, she enrolled with Balanced Body and completed her comprehensive Pilates training in 2018.
+To turn her hobby into a profession she enrolled with Balanced Body in 2014 and soon after, she began teaching at Black Rock Pilates as an Apprentice on her way to becoming a fully certified instructor.

 Throughout her journey Jayne has learned how to make Pilates the perfect foundation for all life's movements, and has gained a reputation as an energetic and sought-after instructor.
 She is also a certified TRX Trainer (2018). certified ACE Personal Trainer (2021), and a Balanced Body Integrated Movement Specialist (2021).
 She continues to explore her love for Pilates, anatomy, and movement, and hopes to help people find confidence and joy in their lives through fitness.